stemabu/send-to-paperless/README.md

 ## Installation
 ### Default
-- Just search for the Add-On in Thunderbird and install it like any other.
+- Create an XPI and install it in Thunderbird.

 ---